anionDev/ProjectTemplates/Templates/Conventions/Design/Material.md

 # Design

-The Material-design described and defined on [material.io](https://material.io) will be used as design.
+The Material-design described and defined on [material.io](https://material.io) will be used as ui-design.